PelagicCreatures/molamola/README.md

 ## Form Helpers & Endpoint API

-Prerequisites for API for the endpoint:
+Backend API prerequisites for the endpoint:
 * 200 (ok) & 422 (unprocessable entity) are expected to return json.
 Use 422 for server side validation errors, the response payload is up to implementor and should be handled with a helper success method.

 * Other http errors such as 401 (unauthorized) are handed to the helper error method